 New Delhi, May 18, 2009 -.
 Sri Lanka Army today gave terminating the nearly 26 years of war in the country after finishing with the dome and the last fighters "tigers" Tamils in an offensive several months during that has killed thousands of civilians.

 "All leaders of the LTTE (Liberation Tigers of Tamil Eelam) have died," he told Efe by telephone Government CIO, Anusha throbs.

 "Trying to escape was his only chance.
-Now everyone is dead and there is no survivor in the area, "Efe said military spokesman Udaya Nanayakkara said that the military who now control" throughout the country ".
+Now everyone is dead and there is no survivor in the area, "he told Efe the military spokesman Udaya Nanayakkara, who announced that the military and control" throughout the country ".

-The guerrilla leader, 54, tried to leave the combat zone near Amman and navy chief guerrilla Soosai in a convoy consisting of an ambulance and a van were shot by the army.
+The guerrilla leader, 54, tried to leave the combat zone with Amman and the head of the guerrilla navy Soosai in a convoy of an ambulance and a van were shot by the army.